Tobacco and Vapes Bill Committee update

 This amendment makes it an offence to sell tobacco products, herbal smoking products and cigarette papers to a person under the age of 25, rather than to people born on or after 1 January 2009.

-The odds are the Government will reject any substantial amendments to the Bill, but you never know.
+The odds are the Government will reject any substantial amendments to the Bill as it stands, but you never know.
 With a huge majority in the Commons it wouldn't be difficult for ministers to push amendments through, if minded to do so.

 I won't spell out what the worst case scenario might be (I don't want to give anyone ideas!) but, as things stand, nothing is potentially off the table.
 Either way, I'll keep you posted.